CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2023-11-28-shrinking-the-scheduler.markdown

  - Message queues (multi-producer multi-consumer FIFOs of fixed-sized messages)
  - Event groups (bitfields that let you wait on a certain subset being ones)

+This was very effective as a starting point and Hongyan was able to port some quite large components from FreeRTOS with a thin compatibility wrapper and few code changes.

 The initial synchronisation and communication mechanisms were later joined by futexes (somewhat misnamed, since we don't have a 'userspace' as such).
 A futex-like mechanism is now present on all major (non-embedded) operating systems and is even required for C++'s `std::atomic`, which (as of C++20) exposes [`wait`](https://en.cppreference.com/w/cpp/atomic/atomic/wait) and [`notify_one`](https://en.cppreference.com/w/cpp/atomic/atomic/notify_one) / [`notify_all`](https://en.cppreference.com/w/cpp/atomic/atomic/notify_all) methods that expose futex-like behaviour.